-I have a few non-programming hobbies.
+I have a few non-programming hobbies, mostly standard geeky stuff.
 I love watching anime and reading manga.
 I enjoy video games, mostly RPGs.
-I’m also a Doctor Who fan, but only of the 2005 series.
+I'm also a Doctor Who fan, but only of the 2005 series.
 I'm learning the guitar, even though I’ve yet to be able to play a single song from start to finish.

 In this blog, I write about my programming-related experiences.
 Most of the articles seem to be about Vim, but in general, I blog about a bunch of different stuff.